bendtherules/bendtherules.github.com/posts/function-name-binding.md

 (newHello = function hello(){}).name // "hello"
 ```

-For **anonymous** Function expression and Arrow function, `fn.name` is normally **just the empty string  `""`**.
-This is rather expected, because JS has no way of inferring its name or coming up with a reasonable name.
-This applies to case A1 and B1 above.
+For **anonymous** function expression and arrow function, `fn.name` is just the **empty string  `""`**.
+This is expected, because JS has no way of inferring its name or coming up with a reasonable name.
+case A1 and B1 above.

 ```js
 (function() {}).name // ""